-But further than this, being child friendly means that children and young people are prioritised across all of our 2040 outcomes - ensuring they feel safe, proud of our town and elevating their voices, making them heard and listened to, shaping the future of Luton.
+But further beyond this, being child friendly means that children and young people are prioritised across all of our 2040 outcomes - ensuring they feel safe, proud of our town and elevating their voices, making them heard and listened to, shaping the future of Luton.

-Our journey towards 2040 places children right at the centre, and we can see areas where we are already getting this right.
+Our journey towards 2040 places children right at the centre of this work, and we can see areas where we are already getting this right.
 The drop in our NEET and permanent exclusion figures shows a town-wide commitment to inclusion.
-But ultimately, poverty remains the decisive issue, impacting the wellbeing of our children and young people, and while fewer of them now live in poverty than in 2019, the number of those in the deepest poverty remains heartbreakingly high - this suggests our system is serving those on the margins of poverty, but still has work to do to reach those in most need.
+While fewer of them now live in poverty than in 2019, the number living in deepest poverty remains heartbreakingly high.
+Which all suggests that our system is serving those on the margins of poverty, but still has work to do to reach those most in need.

-- The percentage of 16-17 year olds not in education, employment or training has not only dropped from 4.7% in 2019 to 3.7% but remains well below the national average of 4.9%. - Similarly, permanent exclusions in the town sit at just 0.06%, less than half of the .13% it stood at in 2019, and also below the national average. - Across our system young people from disadvantaged backgrounds (receiving free school meals) perform better in Luton than both national averages and our statistical neighbours.
+- The percentage of 16 to 17 year olds not in education, employment or training has not only dropped from 4.7% in 2019 to 3.7% but remains well below the national average of 4.9%. - Similarly, permanent exclusions in the town sit at just 0.06%, less than half of the .13% it stood at in 2019, and also below the national average. - Across our system young people from disadvantaged backgrounds (receiving free school meals) perform better in Luton than both national averages and our statistical neighbours.
 In 2022 and 2023, we performed 8.5% better in Key Stage 2 and 5% better in Key Stage 4 than national averages, and 5% (Key Stage 2) and 2.4% better than our statistical neighbours.